ros101/ros101-ros101.github.io/object/index.md

     - Computer World (2020) Top Software Failures in Recent History
     - Sommerville, I. (2013) System Success and Failure
   - group:
+    title: Unit 2&#58; Information Systems and their Importance
+    list:
+    - Bourgeois, D. (2014) Welcome to Information Systems for Business and Beyond.
+Saylor Academy.
+  - group:
     title: The case of 737 MAX
     list:
     - Bergstra, J. A., & Burgess, M. (2019).
 A promise theoretic account of the boeing 737 Max MCAS algorithm affair. arXiv preprint arXiv:2001.01543.
 Available from&#58; https://www.spacesafetymagazine.com/wp-content/uploads/2019/05/B-737-MAX.pdf [Accessed on 13/11/2021]